 - Books and educational textbooks

 - Instructional supplies (like pens, paper, craft goods, etc.)

 - Professional development courses related to curriculum or students

 - Supplementary materials used in the classroom

-Before assessing which party supplies fall under the Educator Expense Deduction umbrella, you must first verify if you are what the IRS acknowledges as an “eligible educator.”
+Before assessing which teaching supplies fall under the educator expense deduction umbrella, you must first verify if you are what the IRS acknowledges as an “eligible educator.”

 An “eligible educator” describes anyone in the following roles for kindergarten through 12th-grade students: